 *If buying or registering online through Amazon I highly recommend choosing a car seat that’s “shipped and sold” by Amazon.
 Our infant car seat was sold from a smaller company via Amazon and when we had an issue with it, it was impossible to deal with!
 Had it been purchased directly from Amazon they would have been able to replace it/work with us directly.
 All three car seats i linked to above are shipped and sold by Amazon.

 Baby Carriers: We have the Ergo Baby Carrier and love it.
 It’s comfortable and can be used for a long time.
-I wore Gigi in this all over Europe this summer and it was perfect even for long days with an 18 month old.
 The only other baby carrier we have is our Solly Baby wraps.
 They are lightweight, beautifully made by wonderful mama named Elle, and I can’t say enough about these wraps and the Ergo.
 They’re must haves!
-We use the Ergo for more active outtings and the Solly for lighter use.
+We use the Ergo for more active outings and the Solly for lighter use.

 Nursing/Breastfeeding and Eating…

 Breast Pads: Lansinoh Nursing Pads are the way to go, they are the best disposable breast pads.
+There are also great washable pads that I’ve used and loved.
 I know some moms who have used used and loved the reusable silicone Lily Padz.

-Lanolin: I loved the Medela Tender Care Lanolin but it’s hard to find.
-They gave it to me at the hospital and I preferred it to the Lansinoh brand lanolin because it was thinner and easier to apply.
-I know a lot of moms who prefer the latter.
-With Lulu this time I also got thie Earth Mama Angel Baby Natural Nipple Butter and I loved it so much I hardly used the Medela Lanolin.
+Lanolin: I loved the the Earth Mama Angel Baby Natural Nipple Butter and I loved it so much.
 I also had a few of these Lansinoh Soothies.
 If you put them in the fridge for a few minutes before putting them on sore or cracked nipples it will help you get through the first few weeks of breastfeeding!
 Another thing that works great is taking cold green cabbage leaves, rolling over them with a rolling pin and then tucking the cold leaves into your bra… green cabbage has antibiotic and anti-irritant qualities and reduces swelling and engorgement.
 Also, you look really glamorous with cabbage in your bra.

 Cover: I used and love the Bebe Au Lait Nursing Cover… at least at long as Gigi left it in place.
 By the time she was 5 months old I was flashing everybody.
 This time around with Lulu I hardly ever used a cover… sometimes I used an Aden and Anais Swaddle, but mostly people just saw my boobs.